 A: All students will receive eBill notifications at their Lesley email address.

-eBill notifications for on-campus students with outstanding balances are sent on a monthly basis.
+eBill notifications for students with outstanding balances are sent on a monthly basis.

 Students should refer to our Payment Due Dates page on the University intranet for more detailed information.